 - Precision-Guided Boomerang - Those who play the Boomer well can get to the point where most of their shots are like this.
 Not even the wind can stop a Boomer when in the hands of a pro.

 - Skill Gate Characters - Bigfoot and Grub tend to be used this way.
 Newer players tend to take advantage of Bigfoot's large spreads at long range in order to inflict Death of a Thousand Cuts, while Grubs have their rolling shots.
-Subverted by more experienced players using shotgun techniques For Massive Damage or purposely missing for bunging purposes, and grubs make great goldfarmers outside of 4v4 Aduka score games, at least before the Episode 2.
+Subverted by more experienced players using shotgun techniques or purposely missing for bunging purposes, and grubs make great goldfarmers outside of 4v4 Aduka score games, at least before the Episode 2.